 - 3. Write a list of the qualities that you would value in a man or woman you would want to marry.
 Also list the qualities that you don't value in a person. - 4.
 Think of yourself on your deathbed reflecting on the life you lived.
 What does your life look like?
 How do you see yourself experiencing fulfillment and purpose?
 What vocation has brought you the greatest joy and brought the most glory to God?
 Describe this. - 5.
 Write a list of qualities you would be attracted to in a religious order or other forms of consecrated life or in the priesthood.
 What is the charism and prayer life of the order?
 What apostolate or mission are you passionate about?
 Contemplative or active life? etc. - 6.
 Write a list of the desires or passions of your heart from greatest to the least.
 Include things that you like to do, such as cooking, hiking, etc. Then pray and journal about how you see these desires of your heart lived in the different vocations. - 7.
 Have you had any enlightening signs of a vocation or something that you know was from God?
 If so, reflect on them and make sure to journal and pray about them. - 8.
 What do people say about you?

-Have you had people tell you that you would be a good religious sister/ brother, consecrated virgin, priest or wife/husband ... etc.?
-Vocation is not discerned by you alone, but through community.
+Have you had people tell you that

+you would be a good religious sister/

+brother, consecrated virgin, priest

+or wife/husband ... etc.?
+Vocation

+is not discerned by you alone, but

+through community.

+FOR EXAMPLE:

+QUALITIES IN A PARTNER I HOPE TO MARRY

+- Supportive

+- Respects him/herself and others

+- Generous

+- Attractive

+- Catholic and faith-filled

+- -Selfless

+- Good sense of humor

 - Enjoys the outdoors

-- -Easy going
+- Easy going

-- -Has no addictions to drugs or shopping
+- Has no addictions to drugs or shopping

-- -Good parenting qualities
+- Good parenting qualities

+- Joyful

+- Optimistic

-- Optimistic - Healthy habits - -Has high morals
+- Healthy habits

+- Has high morals